umarali-nagoor/getting-started/module_structure.md

 ## Module directory structure :

-* `Root module`: Every Terraform configuration must have at least one module, known as its root module, which consists of the resources defined in the .tf files in the main working directory.
+* `root-module`: Every Terraform configuration must have at least one module, known as its root module, which consists of the resources defined in the .tf files in the main working directory.

-* `Child module`: Root module can call other modules.
-A module that has been called by another module is often referred to as a child module.

-* `module.yaml` : This file captures meta data about the module (inputs, outputs and other constraints).

-* `Modules Directory :` Use to capture all the nested modules under `/modules` sub-directory.
-Each nested module should follow following directory structure
+* `modules` directory : For the `child-module` that specializes on the root-modules, and provide additional features.
+Each nested child-module should follow following directory structure

   ```
   ├── README.md